 The more clarity you can offer, the higher your price will go.

 Zoning in NYC isn’t simple.
-Even two properties in the same district can have different development outcomes based on frontage, depth, corner exposure, and more.
+Even two properties in the same district can have very different development outcomes based on frontage, depth, corner exposure, and more.

 That’s why I always advise sellers to: